 One other tip – if you’re using a WordPress site, you don’t even need the YouTube code.
 You can simply paste in a YouTube video link like “https://www.youtube.com/watch?v=vGHrJDmepI0” to WordPress and the text editor in WordPress will automatically embed the video.
 WordPress for the win – YES!

 2. Make Your YouTube Embedded Videos Sleek and Clean

 YouTube is pretty solid when it comes to playing video.
 The player itself is functional and people know it like the back of their smart phone, but the player doesn’t always present the clean look you’re looking for on your site.
 Check out the two videos below.
 The one on the left uses the standard YouTube embed code described above and the video on the right (2nd video) has some controls and titles removed.
 The result is a much cleaner look.
 To create this look, just use my code below but change the video ID in bold.

 UPDATE: As you can see below, the videos are basically the same.
 Youtube has changed some of the embed parameters so that the “showinfo” parameter now does nothing.
 The result is the channel avatar, video title, watch later, and share buttons will all show at the top of the video.
 A nice clean video embed from Youtube seems to be a thing of the past.
 The 3rd embed below is part of my WordPress theme and does give a nicer look before the video is played.

 <iframe src="https://www.youtube.com/embed/vGHrJDmepI0?rel=0;controls=0;showinfo=0;theme=light" allowfullscreen="" width="420" height="235" frameborder="0">

-Let me know if you have any more questions about embedding YouTube videos on your site.
+Let me know if you have any more questions about embedding YouTube videos or Vimeo videos on your site.
 Happy to delve in deeper and there are probably more links I can share.
 I found my embed code on another blog post like this one.
 You can also see all the standard instructions on embeds from YouTube here.